Give in to temptation because resistance is futile when it comes to the city's best burnt cheesecakes.

 The Whisking Well

 Delicious and decadent bakes from The Whisking Well will make any sweet tooth swoon, especially if you’re gunning for the OG burnt cheesecake.
-Unless you’d care to spend your calories on other just-as-worthy flavours: matcha and latte (the latter is made with single-origin Colombian coffee).
+Unless you’d care to spend your calories on other just-as-worthy flavours: Matcha and latte (the latter is made with single-origin Colombian coffee).
+Oh, and keep an eye out for new and cool variations – these folks have created everything from rose to durian burnt cheesecakes.

 Basque Kitchen by Aitor

-For a restaurant that focuses on elevated Basque cuisine with a twist, this one Michelin-starred spot unsurprisingly features the iconic burnt cheesecake ($16/slice, $78/whole cake) on its menu.
+For a restaurant that focuses on elevated Basque cuisine with a twist, this one Michelin-starred spot unsurprisingly spotlights the iconic burnt cheesecake ($88/whole cake) on its menu.
 Made with buttery idiazabal cheese, the baked treat encases a centre that’s creamy and not quite gooey but still silky smooth and highly raved about.

 Basque Kitchen by Aitor, available online, 97 Amoy Street, Singapore 069917